fegennari/3DWorld/README.md

 Note that many of these dependencies are old and could be replaced with newer libraries.
 I've been concentrating on adding content and I'm not too interested in this.
 Freeglut should probably be replaced with SDL, the last 4 image libraries with DevIL, and maybe assimp can be used for model loading.

-If you want to build 3DWorld, you'll need to download and build these dependencies somewhere and change the project settings to use them.
+If you want to build 3DWorld, you can use the projects in the dependencies/ folder, or download and build them yourself and change the project settings to use them.
-I just copy these into the current directory and have these files ignored by git/svn.
-I currently use a 32-bit MS Visual Studio 2019 Community build target for 3DWorld.
+I currently use a 32-bit MS Visual Studio 2022 Community build target for 3DWorld, but it should work with MSVS 2019 as well if you use 3DWorld_msvs2019.vcxproj.
-It should compile in 64-bit mode, but I couldn't find compatible 64-bit debug libraries for OpenAL, and a few of the other dependencies didn't build cleanly in 64-bit mode.
+It should compile and run in 64-bit mode if you copy the DLLs from the lib64/ folder into the root of the repo and make some other project settings changes.

 If you have linux, you can try to build using the provided makefile.
 The file README.linux should be helpful.
-I've gotten 3DWorld to build and mostly run on Ubuntu 18.04 with gcc 7.
+I've gotten 3DWorld to build and mostly run on Ubuntu 18.04 with gcc 7 and Ubuntu 20.04 with gcc 9.

 3DWorld takes a config filename on the command line.
 If not found, it reads defaults.txt and uses any config file(s) listed there.
 Some of these congig files include models such as the Sponza Atrium, Stanford Dragon, sportscar, etc.